zlafa24/np-mc/README.md

 ```

 If any additional LAMMPS packages are desired they can be added using the cmake option `-D PACKAGE_${PACKAGE_NAME}` where `${PACKAGE_NAME}` is the name of the desired package.
-Once cmake completes compile the LAMMPS using the make command:
+Once cmake completes compile LAMMPS using the make command:

 ```
 make -j 4